octoshell/octoshell-v2/README.md

 Best way is to test in development mode and then do deploy on production (or stage) server.
 See **Deploy** section for more details.

+## Notes

+### Wikiplus module

+For correct work of images and video uploading you'll need to install imagemagick and ffmpegthumbnailer packages.

 ## Hacks

 ### Localization